Anaphylaxis: Skin

 Symptoms typically include generalized hives, itchiness, flushing, or swelling (angioedema) of the affected tissues.
 Those with angioedema may describe a burning sensation of the skin rather than itchiness.
 Swelling of the tongue or throat occurs in up to about 20% of cases.
 Other features may include a runny nose and swelling of the conjunctiva.
-The skin may also be blue tinged because of lack of oxygen.
+The skin may also be blue tinged because of a lack of oxygen.

 Respiratory

 Respiratory symptoms and signs that may be present include shortness of breath, wheezes, or stridor.
 The wheezing is typically caused by spasms of the bronchial muscles while stridor is related to upper airway obstruction secondary to swelling.
 Hoarseness, pain with swallowing, or a cough may also occur.

 Cardiovascular

 While a fast heart rate caused by low blood pressure is more common, a Bezold–Jarisch reflex has been described in 10% of people, where a slow heart rate is associated with low blood pressure.
 A drop in blood pressure or shock (either distributive or cardiogenic) may cause the feeling of lightheadedness or loss of consciousness.
-Rarely very low blood pressure may be the only sign of anaphylaxis.
+In rare cases, very low blood pressure may be the only sign of anaphylaxis.

 Coronary artery spasm may occur with subsequent myocardial infarction, dysrhythmia, or cardiac arrest.
 Those with underlying coronary disease are at greater risk of cardiac effects from anaphylaxis.
 The coronary spasm is related to the presence of histamine-releasing cells in the heart.